beynar/stripe-kit-hook/README.md

 # stripe-kit-hook

-Simple and elegant way to typesafely handle Stripe webhooks in SvelteKit.
+Simple and elegant abstraction to typesafely handle Stripe webhooks in SvelteKit.

 ```ts
 import { stripeWebhooks } from 'stripe-kit-hook';